EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ---

-## Slurm job scheduler

-[Slurm](https://slurm.schedmd.com) is an open source job scheduler and workload manager which is used by Open OnDemand to schedule and run jobs on back-ends.
+## Job scheduling

+Open OnDemand schedules jobs onto a selected back-end based upon the number of CPUs/cores and amount of memory they need.
+When running apps, you will need to select the number of CPUs/cores and memory you would like for your job.

 !!!
+Info

+    As back-ends are used by multiple users, be considerate to other users, and take care to request only the resources you think your job will need.
+This helps to ensure fair use for everyone.

+Your job will be queued until resources are available on the selected back-end to run your job.
+This will depend upon:

+* Resources available on your selected back-end.
+* Extent to which jobs currently running on the back-end are using the back-end's resources.
+* Resources requested by your job.
+* Jobs from yourself and others already in the queue.

+!!!
+Tip

+    See [Open OnDemand tips](./tips.md) for tips and troubleshooting relating to relating to requesting resources and job queues.

+!!!
 Note

+    Open OnDemand and the back-ends use the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager to schedule and run jobs on back-ends.

     Unless using the [Job Composer](./apps/job-composer.md) app, you should not have to worry about the details of how Slurm works.
 Open OnDemand's user interface and apps are designed to hide its details from users.